mmarcincin/HB-DRM-free-bulk-downloader/README.md

 If you'd like to create a shortcut for the script, you just need to make shortcut of RUN.bat file.

-Possible Errors
+Possible Errors - download stuck at the beginning
 ----------------------
-If your bundle haven't started downloading at all for 1+ min, open Internet Explorer and go to https://www.humblebundle.com/ Try to click on the dropdown menu button in top right corner, it doesn't respond most likely.
+If your bundle haven't started downloading already for 10+ sec and you were redirected here then open your Internet Explorer and go to https://www.humblebundle.com/.
+Try to click on the dropdown menu button in top right corner, it doesn't respond most likely.
 You also can't see any bundles on the front page.

 To make it work, follow these steps: